gsmfnc/StaRS2D_course/lesson_02_proportional_control/lesson_2_proportional_control.md

 ### Phase 1: Approach

 This first phase consists of moving towards the re-entry tower.
-To do so, we need to lose altitude and move towards Starship's left.
+To do so, we need to lose height and move towards Starship's left.

 First, we define an auxiliary variable called <em>phase</em> that we will use to determine in which of the four phases we currently are.